HOME / DEALER INFO

 Our shows are open to all types of sellers – stores, individual collectors, people selling off an inherited collection, you name it.
 We try to make every show accessible for music fans, but these are also curated shows.
 Quality merchandise is essential.

-Our shows do sell out of vendor spaces, so please plan to book tables well in advance by filling out the registration form above.
+Our shows do sell out of vendor spaces, so please plan to book tables well in advance by filling out the registration form above or emailing us directly.
+We must have written confirmation and approval for all vendor spaces.
 See individual show pages for specific details on load-in, table sizes, and more.

 If the show you were hoping to attend does sell out, don’t get discouraged.
 We offer a waitlist in case a dealer can’t make it for any reason.
 This does happen.
 We encourage all interested vendors to opt in for the waitlist when registering.
 Should table space become available, we will notify you in the order requests were received.